-Each year we provide you with results data prior to its publication, so you can make Confirmation decisions ahead of results days.
-We obtain results data from awarding organisations under strict contractual obligations, so that all the information remains confidential and under embargo conditions during agreed embargo periods.
+Each year we provide you with results data both prior to its publication and once official results have been published.
+Results received prior to publication help you make Confirmation decisions ahead of results days.
+We obtain results data from awarding organisations under strict embargo arrangements, so that all the data remains confidential and under embargo conditions during agreed embargo periods.
 Details of the conditions of the UCAS contract with awarding organisations can be found at www.ucas.com/results-embargo.

-The embargo periods not only cover the disclosure of results information, but also an indication of the outcome of an application following results.
+The embargo periods not only cover the disclosure of results information, but also an inference of the outcome of an application following results.
 It is as stressful and confusing to applicants to hear an indication of the outcome of their application, without the support network around them, as it is to hear of the actual results before publication day(s).